Fed's Kocherlakota: Labor market slack 'irrelevant' for policy

-RAPID CITY S.D.
-(Reuters) - Inflation, not the condition of the labor market, is what should drive Federal Reserve policy, a top Fed official said on Tuesday, arguing that low inflation compels the Fed to wait on rate hikes, even as the unemployment rate has dropped.
+RAPID CITY, S.D., Oct 7 (Reuters) - Inflation, not the condition of the labor market, is what should drive Federal Reserve policy, a top Fed official said on Tuesday, arguing that low inflation compels the Fed to wait on rate hikes, even as the unemployment rate has dropped.

 “The reason it is not time to raise rates is because the inflation outlook has remained soft,” Minneapolis Federal Reserve Bank President Narayana Kocherlakota said, adding that he sees the inflation outlook to remain that way next year.